-- 1. To ensure security of your paper, please submit your paper to your tutor on the due date, do not submit them to the tutor's mailbox or desk. - 2.
-The quiz will be returned for a brief discussion to students in a PBL session. - 3.
+- 1. To ensure security of your paper, please submit your paper to your tutor in class on the due date; do not submit them to the tutor's mailbox or desk. - 2.
+The quiz will be reviewed for brief discussion with students during a PBL session. - 3.
 Each quiz carries a weight of 5%.
 Students must complete the quizzes to achieve credit for the course.